gokulraj-ece/stat545/hw04_tidy-data-joins/hw04_tidy-data-joins.md

 |  1997|  36.087|  80.690|      NA|
 |  2002|  39.193|  82.000|      NA|
 |  2007|  39.613|  82.603|      NA|

+`NA`'s are returned for countries that don't have the minimum or maximum life expectancy for a specific year.

 Join, merge, look up
 --------------------